 However, people who have a high risk of esophageal cancer, such as those with Barrett’s esophagus, are often followed closely to look for early cancers and pre-cancers.

 Many experts recommend that people with a high risk of esophageal cancer, such as those with Barrett’s esophagus, have upper endoscopy regularly.
-For this test, the doctor looks at the inside of the esophagus through a flexible lighted tube called an endoscope (see “ How is cancer of the esophagus diagnosed?”).
-The doctor may remove small samples of tissue (biopsies) from the area of Barrett’s so that they can be checked for dysplasia (pre-cancer cells) or cancer cells.
+For this test, the doctor looks at the inside of the esophagus through a flexible lighted tube called an endoscope. (see Tests for Esophageal Cancer.)
+The doctor may remove small samples of tissue (biopsies) from the abnormal area so that they can be checked for dysplasia (pre-cancer cells) or cancer cells.

 Doctors aren’t certain how often the test should be repeated, but most recommend testing more often if areas of dysplasia are found.
 This testing is repeated even more often if there is high-grade dysplasia (the cells appear very abnormal).

 If the area of Barrett’s is large and/or there is high-grade dysplasia, treatment of the abnormal area might be advised because of the high risk that an adenocarcinoma is either already present (but was not found) or will develop within a few years.
-Treatment options for high-grade dysplasia might include surgery to remove part of the esophagus with the abnormal area, endoscopic mucosal resection (EMR), photodynamic therapy (PDT), and radiofrequency ablation (RFA).
-These last 3 options are discussed in the “ Endoscopic treatments for cancer of the esophagus” section of this document.
+Treatment options for high-grade dysplasia might include surgery to remove part of the esophagus with the abnormal area, endoscopic mucosal resection (EMR), photodynamic therapy (PDT), or radiofrequency ablation (RFA).
+See Endoscopic Treatments for Esophageal Cancer.
 The outlook for these patients is relatively good after treatment.

 Careful monitoring and treatment (if needed) may help prevent some esophageal cancers from developing.
 It may also detect some cancers early, when they are more likely to be treated successfully.

 The American Cancer Society medical and editorial content team